Brevard Zoo: Rainforest Revealed

-Opening with the zoo as La Selva (“The Forest” in Spanish) in 1994.
-Rainforest Revealed as we know it today is the most biodiverse of the zoo’s major areas, and highlights a variety of fauna from Central and South America.
+Originally Rainforest Revealed was called La Selva (“The Forest” in Spanish), opening with the rest of the zoo in 1994.
+Today, Rainforest Revealed is the most biodiverse of the zoo’s major areas, and highlights a variety of fauna from Central and South America.

 Across the Rainforest Revealed, several habitats throughout this loop (especially for the primates) are rotational, which provides a dynamic, interconnected environment for both the animals and visitors alike.

 The Brevard Zoo has had a long-standing relationship with spider monkeys, which includes captive breeding (they’re an endangered species); and taking in orphaned infants confiscated from the illegal wildlife trade.

-Currently, the Brevard Zoo is home to three jaguars.
-A male named Khan (who came from the Birmingham Zoo); and two females, Masaya and Lua, for whom the latter was imported from Zoo de Granby.
+Currently, the Brevard Zoo is home to two jaguars.
+A male named Khan (who came from the Birmingham Zoo); and a female named Lua, who was imported from Zoo de Granby.

 On November 16, 2019, the loop received a significant facelift and expansion to the existing "La Selva" footprint.
-Among the new additions were the arrival of two giant otters, giant freshwater fish, and additional trails and habitats for the jaguars and primates, and more.
+Among the new additions were the arrival of two giant otters, giant freshwater fish, and additional trails and habitats for the jaguars, primates, and more.

 Caribbean Trail

 Opened in November 2013, the “Treasures of the Caribbean” trail is the smallest of the zoo’s exhibit areas, and consists of a single non-looping pathway that leads to a dead-end.

-Alongside the smaller roster of animals, this exhibit also features a pirate-themed scavenger hunt, which provides the area with a fun and consistent theme.
+Alongside the smaller roster of animals, this exhibit also features a pirate-themed scavenger hunt, which provides the area with a consistent theme.